-- > Fixed price or cost reimbursement type contract - Used when conditions are not appropriate for the use of sealed bids. - Must be publicized and identify all evaluation factors and their relative importance. - Any response must be considered to the maximum extent practical - Must have written method for conducting evaluation of proposals - Must be awarded to the responsible firm whose proposal is most advantageous to the program - > Note: the UC bid limit of \$100,000 applies.
+- Must solicit from more than one source - Fixed price or cost reimbursement type contract - Used when conditions are not appropriate for the use of sealed bids. - Must be publicized and identify all evaluation factors and their relative importance. - Any response must be considered to the maximum extent practical - Must have written method for conducting evaluation of proposals - Must be awarded to the responsible firm whose proposal is most advantageous to the program - Note: the UC bid limit of \$100,000 applies.